Pennsylvania Ballet Kicks Off New Season with New Works, New Artistic Director, 10/22

-Philadelphia, PA (August 31, 2015)- Pennsylvania Ballet and Artistic Director Angel Corella are proud to present a classic masterpiece with George Balanchine's Concerto Barocco, as well as two exhilarating and edgy works; Wayne McGregor's Chroma, and Christopher Wheeldon's DGV: Danse à Grande Vitesse to kick-off the 2015-2016 Season, this weekend, October 22-25 at The Academy of Music.
+Philadelphia, PA (August 31, 2015)- Pennsylvania Ballet and Artistic Director Angel Corella are proud to present a classic masterpiece with George Balanchine's Concerto Barocco, as well as two exhilarating and edgy works; Wayne McGregor's Chroma, and Christopher Wheeldon's DGV: Danse à Grande Vitesse to kick-off the 2015-2016 Season, October 22-25 at The Academy of Music.

 "I'm excited to put my creative vision into action in Philadelphia," said Artistic Director Angel Corella.
 "Our first program of the Season allows our Company to share two edgy and modern pieces that portray an energy that will excite all ages, while also honoring the Balanchine tradition with Concerto Barocco."

 The program opens with Chroma, a modern yet balletic masterpiece originally premiered by The Royal Ballet in London in 2006, features unusually articulated body movements and playful partnering.
 Created by groundbreaking choreographer Wayne McGregor, the movement choreographer for the film Harry Potter and the Goblet of Fire, the piece contains breathtaking, high-energy choreography.
 The music is untraditional for a ballet as it is set to Joby Talbot's arrangements and interpretations of music by alternative rock duo, The White Stripes.

 "This piece has a wow factor that takes audiences' breath away," said Antoine Vereecken, Rehearsal Director for Wayne McGregor.
 "It's great to work with Angel Corella and Pennsylvania Ballet dancers, who are already working on mentally and physically pushing themselves out of their comfort zones.
 This aligns with what Mr. McGregor has done with the challenging choreography in Chroma."